$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity: Introduction

 \subsubsection{Prime Fano $3$-fold weighted complete intersections}

 Quasismooth prime Fano $3$-fold WCIs are classified under some extra conditions and they consist of $95$ families of weighted hypersurfaces, $85$ families of WCIs of codimension $2$, and the family of complete intersections of $3$ quadrics in $\mbP^6$ (see \cite[16.6, 16.7]{IF} and \cite[Theorems 1.3, 6.1 and~7.4]{CCC}).
-The study of birational (super)rigidity of these objects is almost completed under the assumption of quasi-smoothness: \begin{itemize} \item It is proved by \cite{CPR} and \cite{CP17} that every quasi-smooth prime Fano $3$-fold weighted hypersurface is birationally rigid. \item It is proved by \cite{OkadaI} and \cite{AZ} that a quasi-smooth prime Fano $3$-fold WCI of codimension $2$ other than a complete intersection of a quadric and a cubic in $\mbP^5$ is birationally rigid if and only if it belongs to one of the specific $18$ families. \item If is proved by \cite{IP96} that a general smooth complete intersection of a quadric and a cubic in $\mbP^5$ is birationally rigid. \end{itemize} Quasi-smoothness of a prime Fano $3$-fold WCI implies that the variety has only terminal cyclic quotient singularities.
+The study of birational (super)rigidity of these objects is almost completed under the assumption of quasi-smoothness: \begin{itemize} \item It is proved by \cite{CPR} and \cite{CP17} that every quasi-smooth prime Fano $3$-fold weighted hypersurface is birationally rigid. \item It is proved by \cite{OkadaI} and \cite{AZ} that a quasi-smooth prime Fano $3$-fold WCI of codimension $2$ other than a complete intersection of a quadric and a cubic in $\mbP^5$ is birationally rigid if and only if it belongs to one of the specific $18$ families. \item It is proved by \cite{IP96} that a general smooth complete intersection of a quadric and a cubic in $\mbP^5$ is birationally rigid. \end{itemize} It is known that a quasi-smooth weighted complete intersection has only cyclic quotient singularities (\cite[Theorem~3.1.6]{Dol82}).
+Thus a quasi-smooth prime Fano $3$-fold WCI has only terminal cyclic quotient singularities.
 We consider $78$ families of prime Fano $3$-fold weighted hypersurfaces and $18$ families of prime Fano $3$-fold WCIs of codimension $2$, and prove birational (super)rigidity of their special members admitting $cA_1$ points.

 \begin{Thm}[{$=$ Theorem~\ref{thm:WCI}}] Let $X$ be a prime Fano $3$-fold WCI which belongs to one of the families listed in Tables~\ref{table:Fanohyp} and~\ref{table:FanoWCI}.
 Suppose that $X$ is quasi-smooth along the singular locus of the ambient weighted projective space, and $X$ has only $cA_1$ singularities besides terminal quotient singular points.
 Then $X$ is birationally rigid. \end{Thm}